-Avocado Oil - is a luxurious green, rich, moisturizing, nourishing, conditioning and excellent penetrating oil.
+Avocado Oil is a luxurious green, rich, moisturizing, nourishing, conditioning and excellent penetrating oil.
 It is perfect for people with sensitive skin because it’s high concentration of vitamins A, B, D & E. These vitamins along with the antioxidants and anti-inflammatory agents, are very important in preserving or improving the skin's quality as smoothness, elasticity.
 It is beneficial for all skin types, especially for dry or damaged, aging and mature skin.
 Avocado’s high levels of fatty acids, its capacity to be easily absorbed into the skin, make it a very good addition to soap recipes, lotions, body butters and conditioners.
 In soap making is generally used at 20%.

-Canola oil is rich in vitamins (C, E) that are very helpful for supporting the skin's health especially if it is dry,because of the fatty acids and the antioxidants.
+Canola Oil is rich in vitamins (C, E) that are very helpful for supporting the skin's health especially if it is dry,because of the fatty acids and the antioxidants.
 It gives a nice, low, creamy lather and produces a balanced mosturizin bar.
 Of soap.
 Also, it is very helpful for skin protection, nourishing and softening, because of the fatty acids and the antioxidants that it contains.
 It can be used at 15-40% in Cold Process soap.